-Born and raised in Mid Wales, tenor Robert Lewis recently completed his second year on the B.Mus.
+Young Welsh tenor, Robert Lewis comes from Mid Wales and his currently engaged in his third year on the B.Mus.
 Vocal Studies course at Guildhall School of Music and Drama in London under the tutelage of Adrian Thompson, one of Britain’s leading operatic character tenors.

 Robert recently won the prestigious W. Towyn Roberts Scholarship at the National Eisteddfod of Wales and at the age of 20, is one of the youngest singers to have won the award.
 Previous competition successes include the 2015 Osborne Roberts Blue Riband Scholarship at the National Eisteddfod of Wales, being again one of the youngest recipients to date.
 He was also the winner of the David Lloyd and Jean Skidmore Prize for the most outstanding tenor in the 19 to 25 year old category.